Guide to York

 Packing Advice For York

-You will be doing a lot of walking around my beautiful city and flip flops or sandals are not comfortable on cobbled lanes and do not grip well on smooth, stone steps.
+You will be doing a lot of walking around my beautiful city and flip-flops or sandals are not comfortable on cobbled lanes and do not grip well on smooth, stone steps.

 Where to Stay in York

+Planning about what to do in York UK is not enough without knowing where to stay!
 The best area to stay is inside the city walls or as close to the walls as possible.

 Blossom Street and Micklegate offer several budget friendly accommodation options and are just a five-minute walk from York rail station.
+This can be a perfect stay location that will bring you to the station and take you to the best things to do in york.

+If you only want to have a day out in york, this hostel might be fit for you.
 Safestay York is a large, modern hostel located in an opulent Georgian era house on the cobbles of Micklegate.

 Or, for something different, opposite Micklegate Bar is the Bar Convent.
 This is one of the oldest convents in England and it offers affordable rooms with breakfast to visitors to York.